UoM-ResPlat-DevOps/SpartanRegEx/Resources/BREandERE.md

 Extended Regular Expressions
 ============================

+The Free Software Foundation (FSF) through the GNU (GNU's Not UNIX) utilities extended the basic regular expressions to give additional characters special meaning (i.e., more metacharacters).
+GNU built on the POSIX tools so that BREs will provide ERE functionality when a backslash is invoked, whereas EREs require the backslash to suppress the metacharacter functionality.

 Extended grep does not need the escape sequence.
 This is sometimes applied as egrep; it does the same thing in recent versions of the bash shell.

 grep -E '^Geoff|^Jeff' /usr/share/dict/words